 It is growing to be the general opinion that when Col. Sherlock Swann has completed his term of office as president of the board of police commissioners it will be evident that he has been “on the job.”

 Already Col. Swann has made his energy felt, and those who know him best believe that he will bring the department up to a high state of efficiency and introduce not just a few needed reforms but many needed changes.
 Indeed, the Col. now has in mind several changes for the department.
 One will be the innovation here of what is known in New York’s Police Department as “Facing the Mask.”
 This is the custom of confronting all criminals arrested by the members of the department’s detective force.
-The prisoner is taken to headquarters and the detectives with their faces masked will stand in a row or in one of several rows while looking them over, so that they will know them whenever they show up in town.
+The prisoner is taken to headquarters and the detectives with their faces masked will stand in a row or in one of several rows while looking them over so that they will know them whenever they show up in town.

-At first it was the custom in New York to have the detectives present without their faces covered, but it was soon found that this was of as much benefit to the crooks as it was to the detectives, they were being given an opportunity to become familiar with and better evade the detectives.
-In Baltimore when a prisoner is arrested the detectives seldom see them, their only opportunity of becoming familiar with their features were the picture taken by the Bertillon department.
+At first, it was the custom in New York to have the detectives present without their faces covered, but it was soon found that this was of as much benefit to the crooks as it was to the detectives, they were being given an opportunity to become familiar with and better evade the detectives.
+In Baltimore when a prisoner is arrested the detectives seldom see them, their only opportunity of becoming familiar with their features was the picture taken by the Bertillon department.

-Col. Swann also expects to improve the Bertillon department, and incidentally the detective headquarters will be moved to brighter and larger rooms.
+Col. Swann also expects to improve the Bertillon department, and incidentally, the detective headquarters will be moved to brighter and larger rooms.
 Col. Swann yesterday visited headquarters and soon decided that the rooms provided for the detectives were too small, too dark and not well enough ventilated.

 He also heard that the board of police examiners, which met seldom, was about to be given the rooms he used by the savings bank of Baltimore.
 At once he talked to Capt.
-Pumphrey, members of the examiners board, the Mayor and Superintendent of Public Buildings, with the result that all being agreeable, including building inspector Preston.
+Pumphrey, members of the examiners' board, the Mayor and Superintendent of Public Buildings, with the result that all being agreeable, including building inspector Preston.
 It is probable that detective headquarters will soon occupy the rooms used by the bank, and that the examiners will be given the outer offices of the present headquarters and the Bertillon Department will be moved to the remaining rooms now used by the detectives.

 The present rooms used by Lieut.
 Casey and his assistant are small and there is little space for the proper, filing of records.
 In the new quarters Lieut.
 Casey will have a room where he can install a special light he wishes to use in taking photographs.
 In his department also will be kept the Rogue’s Gallery.